-If your case is not dismissed on preliminary review, the Court will direct the respondent to file a response to the petition.
-The Court's order will set a deadline by which the respondent must file a response and may permit you to file a reply to that response.
+The Court's order will set a deadline by which the respondent must file an answer and may permit you to file a reply to that answer.

 6. Discovery is not automatic.

 Neither party is entitled to discovery in a habeas action.
 Generally, discovery is not permitted in a habeas corpus action.
 You must request permission from the Court before conducting discovery.
 A party requesting discovery must provide the reasons for the request and identify the discovery sought.
 See Rule 6 of the Rules Governing Section 2254 Cases.